What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Introduction

+In particular, the study of graphs with bounded expansion has already driven major advances in model checking~\cite{DvorakKT13}, parameterized complexity~\cite{NesetrilM06}, kernelization \cite{drange2016kernelization,eickmeyer2017neighborhood} and approximation algorithms~\cite{Har-PeledQ17}.
+In the context of distributed computing, the subgraph isomorphism can be efficiently solved in graphs of bounded expansion.
+Specifically, the proposition below states that, for any fixed connected graph~$H$ (e.g., a triangle~$C_3$), $H$-freeness can be decided in $\cO(\log n)$ rounds in any $n$-node graph $G$ picked in a class of graphs with bounded expansion.
+That is, if $G$ contains $H$ as a subgraph, at least one node rejects, otherwise all nodes accept.

+\begin{proposition}[Nešetřil and Ossona de Mendez~\cite{NesetrilM16}] For every graph class $\mathcal{G}$ of bounded expansion, and for every connected graph $H$, there exists a distributed algorithm that, for every $n$-node graph $G\in \mathcal{G}$, decides whether $G$ does not contain $H$ as a subgraph in $\cO(\log n)$ rounds in \CONGEST. \end{proposition}

+Actually, the algorithm in~\cite{NesetrilM16} does more than just deciding $H$-freeness.
+It actually marks all nodes of the input graph $G$ belonging to an isomorphic copy of~$H$ (these nodes are the ones that reject whenever $G$ is not $H$-free).
+Note that it is known~\cite{Censor-Hillel21,DruckerKO13} that, for some~$H$ (e.g., $H=C_{2k+1}$ for $k>1$), deciding $H$-freeness requires $\widetilde{\Omega}(n)$ rounds in arbitrary graphs.
+Instead, for all graphs~$H$, $H$-freeness can be decided in just $\cO(\log n)$ rounds in graphs of bounded expansion, and thus in particular in planar graphs.

-Ne\v{s}et\v{r}il and Ossona de Mendez also showed that bounded expansion can also be approached from a distributed computing perspective (see \cite{NesetrilM16}).
-Their finding is based on the following characterization~\cite{NesetrilOdM12}.
-A class $\mathcal{G}$ of graphs has bounded expansion if and only if there exists a function $g:\mathbb{N}\to\mathbb{N}$ such that, for every $G\in\mathcal{G}$, and for every $k\in \mathbb{N}$, there exists a coloring of the vertices of $G$ with colors in $[g(k)]=\{1,\dots,g(k)\}$ such that, for every set $U\subseteq [g(k)]$ of cardinality at most~$k$, the subgraph of~$G$ induced by the nodes colored with the colors in~$U$ has \emph{treedepth} at most~$|U|$.
-(Recall that a graph $G=(V,E)$ has treedepth at most $d$ if there exists a forest $F=(V,E')$ of rooted trees, on the same set of vertices as~$G$, such that (1)~every tree in $F$ has depth at most~$d$, and (2)~for every edge in~$E$, one of its end points is an ancestor of the other in some tree of~$F$.)
+\paragraph{Intuition for Planar Graphs.} The algorithm of Nešetřil and Ossona de Mendez for subgraph isomorphism~\cite{NesetrilM16} is important for our work, so we devote some space to highlight their approach.
+Their algorithm works roughly as follows.
+We provide the intuition for the case of planar graphs.
+It is known~\cite{NesetrilOdM12} that there exists a function $f:\mathbb{N}\to\mathbb{N}$ such that, for every integer $k\geq 1$, every planar graph $G$ can be properly colored with $f(k)$ colors so that, for every set $S$ of at most $k$ colors, the subgraph of $G$ induced by the nodes colored with a color in $S$ has \emph{treedepth} at most~$|S|$.
+Intuitively, treedepth measures how far a graph is from being a forest of bounded depth.
+(More formally, a graph has treedepth $d$ if there exists a rooted forest $F$ on the same set of vertices as the graph, in which all trees have depth at most~$d$, such that every edge of $G$ is between a node and one of its ancestors in~$F$.)
+Graphs of bounded treedepth are therefore appealing from an algorithmic perspective.
+As a side remark, the existence of such a function $f$ leading to colored subgraphs of bounded treedepth characterizes the graph classes of bounded expansion, but we focus on planar graphs here for concreteness.